 As your husband contemplated quietly sending you away upon discovering your pregnancy, were you anxious?
 Did you wonder, even for a moment, what would become of you and your child?
-Did you doubt the path that you had accepted?
+Did you fear the path that you had accepted?
 And when Joseph had his own encounter with an angel and trusted in God’s instructions to start a life with you as planned, what did your smile look like?
-Did you know that this gentle and selfless man would be on your side all along?
+Or did you have full faith that this gentle and selfless man would be on your side all along?

 My husband is my greatest partner, friend, confidant, and supporter in life.
 The briefest thought of losing him makes me shiver.
 I hope that you felt warmed by God’s reassurances all along during what must have been a very stressful time.

 During your ninth month, large with child and fleeing to safety with your husband through an ancient landscape, were you frustrated when you were told all of the inns were full?
 Did you feel the gradual rise and fall of labor pains even then, as you trekked with Joseph from place to place and found nowhere to rest your weary, swollen body?
 Did it frighten you?
 And when you found shelter in the company of livestock and hay and a lowly manger, did you wonder at the irony of your position?

 What joy and relief did you experience when that miraculous child made His way into the world, and you were finally able to hold Him in your arms?
 The two of you were the perfect pair—spotless and selfless.
 I have long thought that, if I could go back in time to any one moment, it would be to the Nativity.
 I imagine the mere sight of the delight on the face of each member of your Holy Family must’ve been enough to erase many years of pain and suffering.